 - Mortgagee Sale

 The process has never been taught or practised before in Australia, simply because we have never had market conditions such as these in the past.

 Some terms are not known vocabulary in the distressed real estate market.
 So don’t go quoting to a bank or lender that you want to do a “short sale” or a “pre-foreclosure sale”, the bank won’t know what you are talking about.

 I have borrowed the terms from the American market where they have been doing this for decades.
 (They have seen this market before in the late eighties and early nineties during the savings and loan crisis when this system of property investors buying distressed real estate at huge discounts occurred.)

 We will use the terminology I have chosen here as distressed asset specialists for ease of reference in our process of finding suitable properties but it will be a case of you having to educate the lenders when you go to buy.

-How does the REAL ESTATE RESCUE Strategy fit with the Repossession phases?
+How does the Real Estate Rescue property investment training course strategy fit with the repossession phases?

 The first phase, pre-foreclosure, is where we will be locating our properties in the first instance – we can then follow them down the foreclosure path while trying to acquire the property during each phase.